 “Civil society from around the world must now mobilize and carry the message of the declaration so that it is widely shared and endorsed ahead of the December Climate Conference in Paris.
 This process is underway and the response so far is just amazing”, commented Corinne Lepage.

-- special announcement during the Geneva Green and Inclusive Economy Conference on October 6
+- special announcement in Geneva on October 6

 - a broad consultation on the declaration